pylhc/pylhc.github.io/docs/procedures/rigid_waist_shift.md

 ## Procedure Per IP

 This procedure is applied at every experimental insertion (IR1, IR2, IR5, IR8) where local corrections need to be established or checked.
-Keep in mind that this does beam 1 and 2 at the same time, but different IPs cannot/ should not be done in parallel.
+Keep in mind that this does Beam1 and Beam2 at the same time, but different IPs cannot/ should not be done in parallel.

 !!! warning "Orbit Feedback"
-      Please remember to **always** keep the orbit feedback system ON during this procedure.
+      Please remember to **always** keep the orbit feedback system **ON** during this procedure.

 - [ ] <details class="nodeco"><summary>Trim in the Waist Shift Knob</summary>
-      <p> Trim the prepared knob in the machine, for a certain direction (waist left/right of IP).
+      <p> Trim the prepared knob in the machine, for a certain direction (waist left/right of the IP).
       Remember that this affects both beams at the same time.
       </p></details>